-Simon Raftopoulos is a partner and a member of the Corporate Finance and Private Equity teams.
+Simon Raftopoulos is the Local Corporate Practice Group Head in the Cayman Islands and a member of the Corporate Finance and Private Equity teams.

 He represents clients in a wide variety of corporate finance transactions, including private equity and fund finance, joint ventures, mergers, acquisitions, leveraged buyouts, initial and secondary public offerings and private placements of equity and debt securities.
 Simon also represents clients on large private equity transactions and his team has a deep PE formation and transactional presence in Cayman.